aytugonan/aytugonan.github.io/_pages/cv.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====

+1. Durak, H.Y., & Onan, A. (2024).
+Predicting the use of chatbot systems in education: A comparative approach using PLS-SEM and machine learning algorithms.
+Current Psychology.
+2. Celikten, A., Bulut, H., & Onan, A. (2024).
+A Semantic Similarity-Based Approach for Extracting Disease-Symptom Relationships from Biomedical Literature.
+Journal of the Faculty of Engineering and Architecture of Gazi University.
+3. Onan, A., & Balbal, K. (2024).
+Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
+IEEE Access.
-1. Onan, A. (2023).
+4. Onan, A. (2023).
 GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
 Expert Systems with Applications, 232, 1-20.
-2. Onan, A. (2023).
+5. Onan, A. (2023).
 SRL-ACO: A Text Augmentation Framework Based on Semantic Role Labeling and Ant Colony Optimization.
 Journal of King Saud University- Computer and Information Sciences, 35(7), 1-18.
-3. Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
+6. Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
 DeepChestNet: Artificial intelligence approach for COVID-19 detection on computed tomography images.
 International Journal of Imaging Systems and Technology, 33(3), 776-788.
-4. Onan, A. (2023).
+7. Onan, A. (2023).
 Hierarchical Graph-based Text Classification Framework with Contextual Node Embedding and BERT-based Dynamic Fusion.
 Journal of King Saud University- Computer and Information Science, 35(7), 1-18.
-5. Onan, A. (2022).
+8. Onan, A. (2022).
 Bidirectional convolutional recurrent neural network architecture with group-wise enhancement mechanism for text sentiment classification.
 Journal of King Saud University-Computer and Information Sciences, 34(5), 2098-2117.
-6. Habek, G., Toçoğlu, M.A., & Onan, A. (2022).
+9. Habek, G., Toçoğlu, M.A., & Onan, A. (2022).
 Bi-Directional CNN-RNN Architecture with Group-Wise Enhancement and Attention Mechanisms for Cryptocurrency Sentiment Analysis.
 Applied Artificial Intelligence, 36(1), 1-26.
-7. Onan, A., & Toçoğlu, M.A.
+10. Onan, A., & Toçoğlu, M.A.
 (2021) A Term-weighted neural language model and stacked bidirectional LSTM based framework for sarcasm identification, IEEE Access, 9, 7701-7722.
-8. Onan, A. (2021).
+11. Onan, A. (2021).
 Sentiment analysis on product reviews based on weighted word embeddings and deep neural networks, Concurrency and Computation- Practice and Experience, 33(23).
-9. Onan, A., & Toçoğlu, M. A. (2021).
+12. Onan, A., & Toçoğlu, M. A. (2021).
 Weighted word embeddings and clustering based identification of question topics in MOOC discussion forum posts, Computer Applications in Engineering Education, 29(4), 675-689.
-10. Onan, A. (2021).
+13. Onan, A. (2021).
 Sentiment analysis on massive open online course evaluations: a text mining and deep learning approach, Computer Applications in Engineering Education, 29(3), 572-589.
-11. Bulut, H., Onan, A., & Korukoğlu, S. (2020).
+14. Bulut, H., Onan, A., & Korukoğlu, S. (2020).
 An improved ant-based algorithm based on heaps merging and fuzzy c-means for clustering cancer gene expression data, Sādhanā, 45(1), 1-17.
-12. Onan, A., & Toçoğlu MA.
+15. Onan, A., & Toçoğlu MA.
 (2020).
 Satire identification in Turkish news articles based on ensemble of classifiers, Turkish Journal of Electrical Engineering & Computer Sciences, 28, 1086-1106.
-13. Onan, A. (2020).
+16. Onan, A. (2020).
 Mining opinions from instructor evaluation reviews: a deep learning approach, Computer Applications in Engineering Education, 28(1), 117-138.
-14. Onan, A. (2019).
+17. Onan, A. (2019).
 Two-stage topic extraction model for bibliometric data analysis based on word embeddings and clustering, IEEE Access, 7(1), 145614-145633.
-15. Onan, A. (2019).
+18. Onan, A. (2019).
 Consensus clustering based approach to imbalanced learning, Scientific Programming, 2019, 1-14.
-16. Onan, A. (2018).
+19. Onan, A. (2018).
 Biomedical text categorization based on ensemble pruning and optimized topic modelling.
 Computational and Mathematical Methods in Medicine, 2018, 1-22.
-17. Onan, A. (2018).
+20. Onan, A. (2018).
 An ensemble scheme based on language function analysis and feature engineering for text genre classification.
 Journal of Information Science, 44(1),  28-47.
-18. Onan, A., Korukoğlu, S., & Bulut, H. (2017).
+21. Onan, A., Korukoğlu, S., & Bulut, H. (2017).
 A hybrid ensemble pruning approach based on consensus clustering and multi-objective evolutionary algorithm for sentiment classification.
 Information Processing & Management, 53(4), 814-833.
-19. Onan, A., Bulut, H., & Korukoglu, S. (2017).
+22. Onan, A., Bulut, H., & Korukoglu, S. (2017).
 An improved ant algorithm with LDA-based representation for text document clustering.
 Journal of Information Science, 43(2), 275-292.
-20. Onan, A. (2017).
+23. Onan, A. (2017).
 Hybrid supervised clustering-based ensemble scheme for text classification.
 Kybernetes, 46(2), 330-348.
-21. Onan, A., & Korukoğlu, S. (2017).
+24. Onan, A., & Korukoğlu, S. (2017).
 A feature selection model based on genetic rank aggregation for text sentiment classification.
 Journal of Information Science, 43(1), 25-38.
-22. Onan, A. (2016).
+25. Onan, A. (2016).
 Classifier and feature set ensembles for web page classification.
 Journal of Information Science, 42(2), 150-165.
-23. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
+26. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
 Ensemble of keyword extraction methods and classifiers in text classification.
 Expert Systems with Applications, 57, 232-247.
-24. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
+27. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
 A multiobjective weighted voting ensemble classifier based on differential evolution algorithm for text sentiment classification.
 Expert Systems with Applications, 62, 1-16.
-25. Onan, A., Bal, V., & Yanar Bayam, B. (2016).
+28. Onan, A., Bal, V., & Yanar Bayam, B. (2016).
 The Use of Data Mining for Strategic Management: A Case Study on Mining Association Rules in Student Information System.
 Croatian Journal of Education: Hrvatski časopis za odgoj i obrazovanje, 18(1), 41-70.
-26. Onan, A. (2015).
+29. Onan, A. (2015).
 A Stochastic Gradient Descent Based SVM with Fuzzy-Rough Feature Selection and Instance Selection for Breast Cancer Diagnosis.
 Journal of Medical Imaging and Health Informatics, 5(6), 1233-1239.
-27. Onan, A. (2015).
+30. Onan, A. (2015).
 A fuzzy-rough nearest neighbor classifier combined with consistency-based subset evaluation and instance selection for automated diagnosis of breast cancer.
 Expert Systems with Applications, 42(20), 6844-6852.

 Other International Journal Papers
 ====